The sheer number of Kenya’s safari parks is absolutely awesome – and there’s such exciting variety too.

 Made up of the former Lewa and Borana wildlife conservancies, this part of Kenya is well worth visiting!
 An exciting variety of activities is available, showcasing the area’s wealth of wildlife.

 Meru National Park is famous for its role in the book and film Born Free.
 This is the location of lioness Elsa’s release into the wild by Joy Adamson and her husband George.

 Amboseli has a lot to recommend it as a safari destination, not least its reputation as the best place in Africa for getting up close to free-range elephants!

 Situated 1,884m and 1,764m above sea level respectively, Lake Naivasha and Lake Nakuru are among the highest of all the Great Rift Valley lakes!

-The Matthews Range is a range of mountains situated in North Kenya, in Laikipia County within the Rift Valley Province.
+The Mathews Range is a range of mountains situated in North Kenya, in Laikipia County within the Rift Valley Province.